LomanTrue/Puzzle/README.md

 # Install

-Project locate in branch 'dev'.
+Project is located in branch 'dev'.
 Clone this repository to your computer

 # Customize